apps/web today.

 - the user is authenticated

-- the user is a member of the workspace
+- the user has a

-- the child callback receives the canonical UUID as
+workspace_membersrow for the workspace - the child callback receives the canonical UUID as

 wsId